Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 In Social Power, this website’s flagship course, I call this social position “the judge”.

-The soft power of socially dominant individual is to make people act and react based on their judgment.
+The soft power of a socially dominant individual is to make people act and react based on their judgment.

 He wants to be in the judge’s good grace.